gvwilson/thirdbit/src/fiction/iffy/index.md

 She tugged it again,
 then sighed when it didn't move.
 "Aright,
+aright.
-stay there if you want to—I'll get a better view up front anyway."
+I'll get a better view up front anyway."
-A moment later she was rolling through the tunnel once again with her three new friends following single file behind her.
+A moment later she was rolling through the tunnel once again with her three new friends single file behind her.

 Iffy leaned back gingerly against the crippled bot.
 It rotated its head to study her.
 After a moment she draped an arm over its back to steady herself.
-It wasn't any more comfortable than just sitting upright, but somehow it was more comforting.
+It wasn't any more comfortable than just sitting upright, but it was still comforting.

 Against all odds her eyes began to close.
-She snapped out of her doze when the bots pulled up short.
+She jerked out of her doze when the bots pulled up short.
-"Shad!"
-The dolly smacked hard into the hind legs of the pair pulling it.
 Six boxy clusters of sensors and cameras swivelled to point back the way they had come.
 That's when Iffy heard the rhythmic *clunk clunk clunk* of exoskeletoned feet on concrete.